WordPress/gutenberg/docs/repository-management.md

 - Vetted against all potential edge cases.
 - Reviewed by someone other than the original author.

-The final pull request merge decision is made by [Gutenberg core team members](https://github.com/orgs/WordPress/teams/gutenberg-core/members).
+The final pull request merge decision is made by the **@wordpress/gutenberg-core** team.

 ### Closing Pull Requests